Are care homes the dark side of Sweden’s coronavirus strategy?

 But Sweden hasn't applied the same stringent lockdown measures that many other European Union countries have, and that’s drawn both attention and criticism.

-A couple of factors could be at play, according to Euronews journalist Per Bergfors Nyberg.
+A couple of factors could be at play, according to public health experts.

 Many of them tend to come in and out of these jobs, and there are suspicions that some entered their jobs without receiving proper medical training or proper protective gear.